Gaby Dela Merced

-Gabrielle Chanel dela Merced (born June 10, 1982) is a Filipina racing driver, model, and television personality.
+Gabrielle Chanel dela Merced (born June 10, 1982) is a Filipina racing driver, model, television personality, and flag football player.

+She has competed in multiple racing series, including Formula BMW Asia in 2004 and Asian Formula Three in 2006.
+In endurance racing, she has raced in the Western Endurance Racing Championship and the Makabayan Endurance Race Challenge Series.

+She is also involved in entertainment, becoming a housemate in Pinoy Big Brother: Celebrity Edition 2.
+She hosted different shows and made multiple acting appearances.

+She has also played for the Philippines women's national flag football team.

 Early life

 Gabrielle Chanel dela Merced was born June 10, 1982.
 She is the fourth among six children.

 Career

 Entertainment career

-Dela Merced has appeared in television commercials promoting Creamsilk conditioner and Carefree feminine wash lines.
+Dela Merced has appeared in television commercials promoting the Creamsilk conditioner and Carefree feminine wash lines.
 She was also an endorser of Goodyear, Standard Insurance, Oakley, Puma and Prestone.

-She was host at Slipstream of Studio 23 and Living It Up at QTV.
+Dela Merced was host at Slipstream of Studio 23 and Living It Up at QTV.

-She was part of the reality television series Pinoy Big Brother: Celebrity Edition 2 at ABS-CBN as a housemate.
+Dela Merced was part of the reality television series Pinoy Big Brother: Celebrity Edition 2 at ABS-CBN as a housemate.
 She made a voluntary exit in November 2007 to attend a driver's development program for international racing in Arizona.

 Dela Merced hosted Gaby's Xtraordinary Files at ABS-CBN which premiered in 2008.
 She appeared in Kung Tayo'y Magkakalayo as Asha, one of the "Triple A" antagonists of the drama.